 January 25, 2021 - Atlanta-based Antios Therapeutics, Inc. announced that it had completed the Phase 1b clinical trial of ATI-2173, an Active Site Polymerase Inhibitor Nucleotide (ASPIN), in patients with chronic hepatitis B virus infection.
 ATI-2173 is a novel, orally-administered, liver-targeted Active Site Polymerase Inhibitor Nucleotide (ASPIN) molecule designed to deliver the 5’-monophosphate of clevudine to the liver.
 This L-nucleoside’s active 5’-triphosphate has unique antiviral properties as a non-competitive, non-chain terminating HBV polymerase inhibitor that distorts the active site of HBV polymerase resulting in potent HBV antiviral activity and extended off-treatment suppression of HBV DNA.
 ATI-2173 targets the liver, delivering high levels of the unique 5’- triphosphate while limiting systemic exposure to the parent L-nucleoside.
 ATI-2173 has the potential to become an integral part of a curative combination regimen for chronic hepatitis B.

-January 15, 2021 - VBI Vaccines Inc. announced that results from a Phase 4 study of VBI’s prophylactic 3-antigen Hepatitis B virus (HBV) vaccine in younger adults were published Vaccine, a journal publication from Elsevier.
+January 15, 2021 - VBI Vaccines Inc. announced that results from a Phase 4 study of VBI’s prophylactic 3-antigen Hepatitis B virus (HBV) vaccine in younger adults were published in Vaccine, a journal publication from Elsevier.
 The study was designed to evaluate VBI’s 3-antigen HBV vaccine's immunogenicity in support of that batch's qualification as a new reference standard for vaccine release to the Israeli market, where VBI’s vaccine is available as Sci-B-Vac®.

 January 12, 2021 - Gilead Sciences and Vir Biotechnology, Inc. announced that the companies have entered into a clinical collaboration to evaluate novel therapeutic combination strategies to develop a functional cure for the chronic hepatitis B virus.
 Anuj Gaggar, VP, Clinical Research, Virology at Gilead, stated, “We believe that selgantolimod and VIR-2218 have the potential to be best-in-class therapeutics and could provide a compelling new combination approach to a functional cure for HBV.”

 January 7, 2021 - The U.S. Department of Health and Human Services released a national plan to address the serious, preventable public health threat caused by viral hepatitis in the United States.
 The Viral Hepatitis National Strategic Plan for the United States: A Roadmap to Elimination 2021–2025 sets national goals, objectives, and strategies to respond to viral hepatitis epidemics.
-Building on three prior National Viral Hepatitis Action Plans over the last 10 years, and the Viral Hepatitis National Strategic Plan is the first to aim to eliminate viral hepatitis as a public health threat in the United States 2030.
+Building on three prior National Viral Hepatitis Action Plans over the last 10 years, and the Viral Hepatitis National Strategic Plan is the first to eliminate viral hepatitis as a public health threat in the United States 2030.

 December 30, 2020 - A Maryland-based biopharmaceutical company announced that it had enrolled the first patient in its multinational Phase 2 clinical trial of HepTcell, a novel peptide-based immunotherapeutic under development to treat chronic hepatitis B.